martinvonk/SPEI/README.md

 For the calculation of potential evaporation, take a look at [pyet](https://github.com/phydrus/pyet).
 This is another great package that uses pandas Series to calculate different kinds of potential evaporation time series.

 Please feel free to contribute or ask questions!
+If you happen to use this package, please refer to [pypi.org/project/spei](https://pypi.org/project/spei/) or the [github repository](https://github.com/martinvonk/spei).

 ## Available Drought Indices
 | Drought Index                                | Abbreviation | Literature |